-- No group dominates the others. - Election of the group "population": Citizens elect SB-members of several companies together, using a proportional representation method.
-Voting is simple: a voter has 1 vote for 1 list.
-(4.1.1) - Whether a company is big enough for this co-determination, depends not only on a minimum number of employees, but alternatively also on financial minimum values. - A part of the representatives of the employees can be elected also from employees who do not work in the respective company.
+- No group dominates the others. - Election of the group "population" with simple voting: With a single vote a voter can elect SB-members for several companies.
+(4.1.1) - Whether a company is big enough for this co-determination, depends not only on a minimum number of employees, but alternatively also on financial minimum values. - A part of the SB-members of the employees can be elected also from such employees who do not work in the respective company. - This is to become a democratic minimum standard for big companies.